 Facilitating Learning (NURS655)

 Acquire the ability to create effective learning environments within nursing education.
-Current educational theories, pedagogies, best practices, and knowledge of learning styles associated with diverse learner populations to support and enhance learning.
-Instructional techniques, information technologies, and competencies used across nursing education environments.
-8 hours of field experience.
-FE: Background check fee: $20, malpractice insurance fee: $80, verified credentials fee: $20.
+Application of current educational theories and pedagogies, best practices, and a knowledge of learning styles associated with diverse learner populations to support and enhance learning.
+Investigate instructional techniques, information technologies, and competencies used across nursing education environments.
+This course includes 8 hours of field experience.

 Curriculum Design and Evaluation (NURS660)

 An integration of philosophical perspectives, best practices, and professional standards used as the foundation for curricular design, learner assessment, and evaluation.
-Includes analysis of assessment and evaluation data to enhance teaching/learning across nursing education environments.
-This course includes 8 hours of field experience.
-CQ: NURS655.
-FE: Placement fee: $25, Clinical immunization documentation tracking and verification fee: $70.
+Analysis of assessment and evaluation data to enhance teaching/learning across nursing education environments.

 Corequisite Course: NURS655